Equivariant Coarse (Co-)Homology Theories: Coarse spaces

 The space is said to have \emph{bornologically bounded geometry} if it posseses a coarsely dense and locally finite subspace, called a \emph{discretization}, and it is said to have \emph{coarsely bounded geometry} if it posseses a coarsely dense and uniformly locally finite subspace, called a \emph{uniform discretization}. \end{defn}

-The word ``discrete'' usually refers to a topological property, and indeed it is motivated by the relation between coarse structure and topology which is usually required if both of them are present at the same time. \begin{defn} A \emph{topological coarse space} is a set $X$ equipped with both a coarse structure $\coarseStr$ and a locally compact topology $\topology$ such that there is an entourage $E_0$ which is simultaneously a neighborhood of the diagonal in $X\times X$ and every bounded subset with respect to $\coarseStr$ is relatively compact with respect to $\topology$. \end{defn} It is the latter property in the definition that ensures that in this case our coarse geometric notion of discreteness agrees with the topological notion of discreteness.
-Furthermore, using the first property and Zorn's lemma one sees that each topological coarse space $X$ posseses a maximal subset $X'\subset X$ with the property that $E_0\cap (X'\times X')\subset \Diag[X]$, and this maximal subset is $E_0$-dense and discrete.
+The word ``discrete'' usually refers to a topological property, and indeed it is motivated by the relation between coarse structure and topology which is usually required if both of them are present at the same time. \begin{defn} A \emph{topological coarse space} is a~set $X$ equipped with both a coarse structure~$\coarseStr$ and a locally compact Hausdorff topology $\topology$ such that there is an entourage $E_0$ which is a~neighborhood of the diagonal in $X\times X$ and every bounded subset with respect to $\coarseStr$ is relatively compact with respect to $\topology$. \end{defn}

+The two properties in the definition ensure that in this case our coarse geometric notion of discreteness agrees with the topological notion of discreteness.
+Furthermore, using the first property and Zorn's lemma one sees that each topological coarse space $X$ posseses a maximal subset $X'\subset X$ with the property that $E_0\cap (X'\times X')\subset \Diag[X]$, and this maximal subset is $\big(E_0\cup E_0^{-1}\big)$-dense and discrete in the topological and hence also the coarse geometric sense.
 Thus: \begin{lem} All topological coarse spaces have bornologically bounded geometry. \end{lem}

 An example of a coarse space without bornologically bounded geometry is the space of all bounded functions $\N\to\N$ equipped with the supremum metric.
-Although it is a topologically discrete metric space, we don't consider it as a coarse discrete space, because its topology is not related in a good way to the coarse structure in this case.
+It is, of course, not a topological coarse space, because sufficiently large balls in it are not relatively compact.
+Although it is a topologically discrete metric space, it does not contain any coarsely dense coarsely discrete subset.
+More precisely, it is easy to see that if $X'$ is an $R$-dense subset of this space, then any $3R$-ball must contain infinitely many points of~$X'$.

 Let us use this opportunity to clarify the relation between metrics and coarse structures a bit more.
-The following lemma is in fact obvious from the definitions and \Cref{lem:metrizability,lem:topbbg}. \begin{lem} A coarse structure and a topology on a set coming from a metric constitute a topological coarse structure if and only if the metric is proper.
+The following lemma is in fact obvious from the definitions and Lemmas~\ref{lem:metrizability} and~\ref{lem:topbbg}.

+\begin{lem} A coarse structure and a topology on a set coming from a metric constitute a~topological coarse structure if and only if the metric is proper.
 Hence, all proper metric spaces have bornologically bounded geometry.

 As a partial converse, all countably generated locally finite coarse structures are induced by proper metrics. \end{lem}